AydenHex/Stalkator/README.md

 * [Setup](#setup)

 ## General info
-A program to scrape data on social media, such as instagram, linkedin, facebook...
+This is a program to scrape data on social media, such as instagram, linkedin, facebook...

 You can connect multiples account with one server in order to have a more accurate scrapping (when it comes to followers and following since you can't view them all at once)